 A registree AE or CSE may retrieve or subscribe to its <schedule> resource such that it detects if the IN-CSE updates the scheduleElement attribute.
 Upon detecting an updated scheduleElement an AE or CSE shall modify the times which it sends requests and makes itself available to receive requests.

 An IN-CSE may modify the [cmdhNwAccessRule] resources for corresponding registree CSEs that support CMDH functionality.

+An IN-CSE shall update the 3GPPeNodeB resource with the networkID that matches the network ID indicated in the Network Status Report Message.
+The nsiValue from the Network Status Report Message shall be stored in the networkCondition value.

 How the IN-CSE determines which of the above approach(es) to use is outside the scope of the current document and may be based on agreements with the MNO.